JUkhan/reactive-zaitun/zaitun/README.md

 ## v1.7.2
-> For [canActivate, canDeactivate] we may pass an Injectable service or normal class.
+> For [canActivate, canDeactivate] you may provide an Injectable service or a normal class.
 Please look at the `services/PagePermissionService.ts`.

 > @Page(deps:[]) This decorator only used for dependency injection and only for page component.
 For param `deps`: you must provide external @Injectable dependency